Fazail333/Booths_Multiplier/README.md

 # Key Features

-  * Support for Signed and Unsigned Multiplication:
+  * Support for Signed Multiplication:
-    The multiplier is designed to handle both signed and unsigned 16-bit multiplication, providing flexibility for various use cases.
+    The multiplier is designed to handle both signed 16-bit multiplication, providing flexibility for various use cases.

   * Efficient Bit Manipulation:
     The implementation optimizes the multiplication process by efficiently handling bit manipulations and reducing the number of partial products.